omniedgeio/omniedge-frontend/markdowndocs/Docs/install/customize-supernode.md

 sudo docker run -d -p 7787:7787/udp omniedge/supernode:latest
 ```

-You can [pay](https://buy.stripe.com/eVadRC8gJduf1LGcMP) to get service to let us setup supernode for you, send an email with your VPS login information to support@omniedge.io after paid.
+You can [pay $199](https://buy.stripe.com/eVadRC8gJduf1LGcMP) to get service to let us setup supernode for you, send an email with your VPS login information to **support@omniedge.io** after paid.

 # What are the supernode servers ?